Years ago, I received a simple piece of career advice:

 Something interesting I’ve noticed is that at this relatively mature stage in my business, I find myself to be the worst salesperson I’ve ever been.

 In exploratory conversations with prospective clients, I find myself neither polished nor scripted.
-I’m just trying to help them as much as I can in that short conversation, which is what you’re “not supposed” to do.
+I’m just trying to help them as much as I can, balanced with not overwhelming them.

 Only 1 technique.

-There’s only one “technique” I use, which is that a few minutes before the end of the call, I simply say “Looks like our time is almost up… do you have any questions about how I work with clients?” and then I answer their questions.
+There’s only one “technique” I use in a call with a prospective client, which is that a few minutes before the end of the call, I simply say “Looks like our time is almost up… do you have any questions about how I work with clients?” and then I answer their questions.

-If they are a good fit (which they usually are because they’ve enjoyed my free content) then there’s a mutual feeling of excitement to work together.
+If they are a good fit and they’re eager (which they usually are, because they’ve enjoyed my free content for awhile) then there’s a mutual feeling of excitement to work together.